compulim/react-dictate-button/README.md

 * While `readyState` is 1 or 3 (transitioning), the underlying speech engine cannot be started/stopped until the state transition is complete
    * Need rework on the state management
+* Instead of putting all logic inside [`Composer.js`](packages/component/src/Composer.js), how about
+   1. Write an adapter to convert `SpeechRecognition` into another object with simpler event model and `readyState`
+   2. Rewrite `Composer.js` to bridge the new `SimpleSpeechRecognition` model and React Context

 # Contributions